How Much Time Do I Have to File My Birth Injury Claim?

 The unique set of principles that affect the limitation period in a birth injury claim highlight the complexity inherent in such claims.
 As we’ve noted in the past, good legal strategy may require waiting to file a lawsuit over a birth injury claim to take advantage of the delayed limitation period.
 On the other hand, such a strategy may come up against a potential defendant’s attempt to have a litigation guardian appointed.

 In short, dealing with limitations issues in birth injury cases can be just as complex as the substantive law involved in those cases.
-A knowledgeable Ontario birth injury lawyer can help you understand the issues involved, provide comprehensive advice regarding the timing of a lawsuit, and pursue your or your child’s claim to a successful resolution.
+An Ontario birth injury lawyer can help you understand the issues involved, provide comprehensive advice regarding the timing of a lawsuit, and pursue your or your child’s claim to a successful resolution.